-Visiting monuments isn’t on the top of my sightseeing list; however I heard Pont du Gard was a “must”.
+Visiting monuments isn’t on the top of my sightseeing list; however Pont du Gard is a “must”.

-Pont du Gard is reportedly one of the most visited sites in France.
+Pont du Gard is reportedly one of France’s most visited ancient sites.
 But not until I saw it myself would I know why.
 It literally took my breath away.
-There, hiding out in the French countryside — not far from groves of olives trees and fields of grape vines — was a magnificent structure from the early Roman Empire.
+There, hiding out in the French countryside — not far from groves of olive trees and fields of grape vines — was a magnificent structure from the early Roman Empire.
 From the 1st Century AD, to be exact.

-My trip to Pont du Gard started in the early afternoon Monday.
+My first trip to Pont du Gard started in the early afternoon.
 It’s only a 25-minute bus ride from Uzes, so I decided to try my luck with public transportation.
 No problem.
 Except that the bus dropped me off in the middle of nowhere.
 With only an arrow on a road sign that read “Pont du Gard” to show me the way, I took off walking.
-Fortunately the entrance to the park was only a few minutes’ trek down the road.
+Fortunately, the entrance to the park was only a few minutes trek down the road.

 Or so I thought.
-I could have spent hours there if I had wanted to go into a deep study of Roman aqueducts and water systems.
-There were exhibits of early Roman baths, latrines and more.
-I was particularly taken with the displays of numerous artifacts unearthed from the earliest days of the bridge, into the 6th century, when it was in constant use.
-A near-real sized replica of a worksite demonstrated how the bridge and aqueduct were constructed.
+I could have spent hours there if I had wanted to deeply study Roman aqueducts and water systems.
+There were exhibits of early Roman baths, latrines, and more.
+I was particularly taken with the displays of numerous artifacts unearthed from the earliest days of the bridge into the 6th century when it was in constant use.
+A near-real-sized replica of a worksite demonstrated how the bridge and aqueduct were constructed.
 Faux pulleys operated by mannequins showed how the stones were lifted into place.
 The theatrical set seemed quite authentic and very well done.

 Then, beyond the trees… and a few yards farther… there is was.